 Introduction to Avoiding Plagiarism

-Scientific writing can be a complex and arduous process, for it simultaneously demands clarity and conciseness; two elements that often clash with each other.
-In addition, accuracy and integrity are fundamental components of the scientific enterprise and, therefore, of scientific writing.
-Thus, good scientific writing must be characterized by clear expression, conciseness, accuracy of what is being reported, and perhaps most importantly, honesty.
-Unfortunately, writing, or for that matter the entire scientific process, often occurs within the constraints of tight deadlines and other competing pressures.
-As a result of these constraints, scientific papers, whether generated by science students or by seasoned professionals, will at times be deficient in one or more of the above components.
+Scientific writing can be a cognitively demanding and arduous process, for it simultaneously demands exceptional degrees of clarity and conciseness, two elements that often clash with each other.
+In addition, accuracy and transparency, fundamental aspects of the scientific enterprise are also critical components of scientific writing.
+Good scientific writing must be characterized by clear expression, conciseness, accuracy, and perhaps most importantly, honesty.
+Unfortunately, modern scientific research often takes place within all sorts of constraints and competing pressures.
+As a result, a portion of the scientific literature, whether generated by students of science or by seasoned professionals, is likely to be deficient in one or more of the above components.

 Insufficient clarity or lack of conciseness is typically unintentional and relatively easy to remedy by standard educational and/or editorial steps.
 Lapses in the accuracy of what is reported (e.g., faulty observations, incorrect interpretation of results) are also assumed to be most often unintentional in nature.
 Yet such lapses, even if unintentional, can have significant negative consequences if not corrected.
 Intentional lapses in research integrity represent the most serious threat to the scientific enterprise, for such misconduct runs contrary to the principal goal of science, which is the search for truth.